Sanskrit literature: The Sanskrit grammatical tradition

 The early grammatical works of the linguist Yāska (some time between 7th and 4th century BCE), such as his Nirukta, provides the foundation of the study of Sanskrit grammar and etymology.

 The most influential work for the Indian Sanskrit grammatical tradition is the Aṣṭādhyāyī of Pāṇini, a book of succinct Sūtras that meticulously define the language and grammar of Sanskrit and lay the foundations of what is hereafter the normative form of Sanskrit (and thus, defines Classical Sanskrit).
 After Pāṇini, other influential works in this field were the Vārttikakāra of Kātyāyana, the of the grammarian Patañjali and Bhartṛhari's Vākyapadīya (a work on grammar and philosophy of language).

 Over time, different grammatical schools developed.
 There was a tradition of Jain grammarians and Buddhist grammarians and a later tradition of Paninian grammarians.

 Lexicography

 There were numerous lexicographical works written in Sanskrit, including numerous dictionaries attributed to figures like Bana, Mayura, Murari, and Sriharsha.
 According to Keith, "of lexica two main classes exist—synonymous, in which words are grouped by subject-matter, and homonymous (anekartha, nanartha), but the important synonymous dictionaries usually include a homonymous section."

 One of the earliest lexicons (kośaḥ) is Amarasiṃha's Nāmalingānusāsana, better known as the Amarākośa.
 According to Keith, Amarasiṃha, who possibly flourished in the 6th century, was "certainly a Buddhist who knew the Mahāyāna and used Kālidāsa."
 Other lexica are later works, including the short Abhidhānaratnamālā of the poet-grammarian Halāyudha (c.
-950), Yādavaprakāsha's Vaijayantī, Hemacandra's Abhidhānacintāmaṇi and Anekarthasabdakosha of Medinikara (14th century).
+950), Yādavaprakāsha's Vaijayantī, Hemachandra's Abhidhānacintāmaṇi and Anekarthasabdakosha of Medinikara (14th century).